 About Me

-Alongside LexiMind, I've built additional ML and data-driven projects, including a Formula 1 race outcome predictor using classical ML methods and feature engineering, and PlayAxis, a data-intensive platform integrating multiple external APIs.
-These projects have strengthened my ability to reason about datasets, evaluation metrics, and real-world constraints.
+Beyond that, I've built an F1 race outcome predictor using classical ML methods and feature engineering, and PlayAxis, a full-stack sports platform integrating multiple external APIs with a FastAPI backend and PostgreSQL.
+These projects sharpened my ability to reason about real-world datasets, evaluation metrics, and end-to-end system design.

-I learn best by building: implementing models from scratch, validating ideas through experiments, and refining systems based on evidence rather than assumptions.
-I'm particularly interested in NLP, representation learning, and applied deep learning, and I enjoy explaining complex ideas clearly—whether through writing, diagrams, or code.
+I learn best by building.
+I implement models from scratch, validate ideas through experiments, and refine systems based on evidence rather than assumptions.
+NLP, representation learning, and applied deep learning are where I spend most of my time — and I genuinely enjoy explaining complex ideas clearly, whether through writing, diagrams, or code.

 What I'm Looking For

-I'm actively seeking ML Engineering or research-oriented Software Engineering roles where I can:
+I'm looking for ML Engineering or research-oriented Software Engineering roles where I can:

-- Work closely with experienced engineers and researchers
+• Work alongside experienced engineers and researchers who push me to grow

 Education